Ynn/selfstar/for-beginners/basic-follow-me.md

 There is four ways to implement it.

-First, you can make the main class (FollowMeImpl) implements the interface :
+First, you can make the main class (BinaryLightFollowMeImpl) implements the interface :

 {code lang="java"}
 {literal}
-             public class FollowMeImpl implements DeviceListener{
+public class BinaryLightFollowMeImpl implements DeviceListener{ //..
 {/literal}
 {/code}